TobiasPSP/EmergencyEquipment/Hardware/Electronics/Sensors/Optical/Measuring_Light.md

 Which makes total sense: a torch can be blazingly bright when tightly focused (on a small area) and shined directly into your eye, or it can be rather dim when shining on a wide angle from a great distance (on a much larger area).

+## Measuring Light Intensity Electronically

+If you'd like to *measure* "brightness", you need a device that can translate light energy to a reading.
+As you have seen previously, there are a few technical challenges to make sure the device actually measures what you are interested in.

+### Photoelectric Component Types

+To measure light energy with an electronic device, you need a component that changes its characteristics in the presence of light, such as a *photodiode*, a *phptptransistor*, or a *photoresistor*.
+With each, the principle is the same: in the presence of light, more electric energy can pass, and this can be measured.

+### Sensitivity to Wavelength

+The device needs to be sensitive to the light wavelength that matters to you.
+If you want to calculate *W/m2*, the sensitivity should include all light wavelengths that you expect to receive.
+If you want to calculate *Lumen*, the sensitivity should include visible light only.
+We'll elaborate on this more in a bit.

+### Sensitivity to Energy

+The device needs to be sensitive to light energy in the range that you want to measure.
+If you want to measure light outside in bright sunshine, the energy levels are grossly different from i.e. light measurements in a cave.
+If the device maxes out long before you actually go outside, or if the device does not differentiate dim light levels in the twilight, it may be of limited use to you.

+Most photoelectric components cannot measure the entire range from complete darkness to extreme sunshine.
+They can be embedded in simple electronic circuits, though, that shift their sensitivity into the range needed.

+### Wavelengths

+If you want to measure *W/m2* (Energy), the component needs to be sensitive to the complete light spectrum that includes all light that you expect to receive, i.e. include UV and Infrared.

+If you want to measure *Lumen*, the component needs to be sensitive to the light frequency that matters to you: if you just want to measure the *Lumen* of blue LED to compare different vendors or create a quality control station, all you need is a light component sensitive to around 450nm.
+If however you'd like to measure *Lumen* of white light, i.e. to examine torches or room lights, the device must be sensitive to the range of visible light.

+In addition, unwanted wavelengths must be isolated, either by excluding them (inside a room, there are hardly any UV or Infrared light emissions that would falsify your measurements) or by choosing a photoelectric device that is insensitive (blind) towards these frequencies.

+### Dealing with Different Wavelengths

+Unless you are measuring monochromatic light only (i.e. a LED emitting light with just one frequency), the photoelectric component must ideally be equally sensitive to all frequencies.
+This of course is impractical.
+In reality, photoelectric component sensitivity varies greatly with light frequency.

+That's why most reasonably-priced "lux meters" roughly estimate the brightness by averaging the readings around the center frequency of visible light.
+A more precise method would be to use light filters and measure smaller light frequency ranges (multiple measurements or multiple sensors).

+### Sensor Latency

+If you just want to measure *static* scenarios where the light isn't changing very much, any photoelectric component will do if it meets above criteria.

+If however you want to measure light with high time resolution, i.e. to measure the brightness of a thunderbolt or decode the light pattern of emergency lights, the photoelectric component must have a low *latency*: it must produce results fast (which typically exclude digital chips due to the required post-processing of analog readings), and it must be ready to take the next measurement fast (similar to the human eye, when you were blinded by a bright torch, your eye will require minutes to regain its ability to distinguish dim lights).

+This is why typically photoresistors are great to measure static light (i.e. brightness in a room) but are not suitable for high-frequency measurement series.

+## Luminous Efficiency Function